Brick Court Chambers

 • Civil fraud M

-• United Company Rusal Plc v Crispian Investments Ltd and Whiteleave Holdings Ltd [2018] EWHC 2415 (Comm): acting for Vladimir Potanin’s company, Whiteleave, in a five-day High Court trial of a shareholders’ dispute involving Rusal and Roman Abramovich’s company, Crispian, over shares in Norilsk Nickel, the world’s largest producer of palladium and one of the largest producers of nickel, platinum and copper (led by Lord Goldsmith QC and Daniel Toledano QC).
+• United Company Rusal Plc v Crispian Investments Ltd and Whiteleave Holdings Ltd [2018] EWHC 2415 (Comm): acting for Vladimir Potanin’s company, Whiteleave, in a five-day High Court trial of a shareholders’ dispute involving Rusal and Roman Abramovich’s company, Crispian, over shares in Norilsk Nickel, the world’s largest producer of palladium and one of the largest producers of nickel, platinum and copper (led by Lord Goldsmith KC and Daniel Toledano KC).
 The dispute related to the construction of a Right of First Refusal contained in a shareholders’ agreement and also involved allegations of conspiracy.

 • Arbitration M